 The real difficulty lies in the inscription.

-Because if finishing in 8.5 hours is "affordable", the real challenge is to be one of the registered participants.
-As it is the most important marathon in the world, every year thousands of fans try to participate.
+And if finishing in 8 hours and a half is "affordable", the real challenge is to be one of the registered runners.
+As it is the most important marathon in the world, every year thousands of amateurs try to participate.
 For the 2014 marathon, the organization offers five ways to register:

 Running for charity